 What Is A Fixed Rate Mortgage

-A fixed rate mortgage, for example, is a note where the interest rate or APR is a fixed rate; therefore, your payment always remains the same.
-The only change in the loan would be due to any alterations in the amounts your pay for insurance or taxes that are escrowed upon receipt of the loan.
+A fixed-rate mortgage, for example, is a note where the interest rate or APR is a fixed rate; therefore, your payment always remains the same.
+The only change in the loan would be due to any alterations in the amounts you pay for insurance or taxes that are escrowed upon receipt of the loan.

 What Is An Adjustable Rate Mortgage

 Another type of loan is an Adjustable Rate Mortgage (ARM).
-These kinds of mortgages permit you to pay a fixed rate of interest for several years until which time the rate becomes adjustable.
+These kinds of mortgages permit you to pay a fixed interest rate for several years until the rate becomes adjustable.
 Therefore, the payment you must make is contingent on the rate of interest.

-There are a number of different types of ARMs which many consider hybrid ARMs that are an offshoot of the traditional Adjustable Rate Mortgage.
-A 3/1 and 5/1 hybrid ARMs allow you to enjoy a fixed rate for three years or five years respectively, and then the bank adjusts the rate each succeeding year.
+There are many different types of ARMs that many consider hybrid ARMs that are an offshoot of the traditional Adjustable Rate Mortgage.
+A 3/1 and 5/1 hybrid ARMs allow you to enjoy a fixed rate for three years or five years, respectively, and then the bank adjusts the rate each succeeding year.

-Usually refinancing a loan will be of little benefit to you unless you plan to stay in your home for quite a while.
-If you currently have an ARM and you want to refinance to a fixed-rate loan, an ARM can be subject to prepayment penalties.
+Usually, refinancing a loan will be of little benefit to you unless you plan to stay in your home for quite a while.
+If you currently have an ARM and want to refinance to a fixed-rate loan, an ARM can be subject to prepayment penalties.

-Therefore, if you are trying to refinance and you haven’t lived in your home for a long time, the bank may require you to pay a couple thousand dollars just to refinance your note.
+Therefore, if you are trying to refinance and haven’t lived in your home for a long time, the bank may require you to pay a couple of thousand dollars to refinance your note.
 Make sure then that any assessed penalties are worth the expense for reducing your payments overall.

 What To Do If You’re Struggling

 If you are struggling to meet your mortgage payment, contact the lender ASAP.
 Your financing options consistently keep narrowing the longer you wait.
-In lieu of refinancing, you may be able to make modifications to your loan and negotiate some type of financing arrangement with your lender.
+Instead of refinancing, you may be able to modify your loan and negotiate some type of financing arrangement with your lender.
 Modifications that can be of benefit include:

 - Lengthening the term of the loan